 Types of Companies Registered under MCA

 In India, company registration is required to conduct business to ensure that the company is operating under the lawful obligations.
 The rules and regulations governing company registration in India is based on the Companies Act of 2013, which was amended subsequently in 2015 and 2016.
-In certain case, it is not mandatory to register the business in Registrar of Companies (RoC), for example, a partnership firm.
+In certain cases, it is not mandatory to register the business with the Registrar of Companies (RoC), for example, a partnership firm.

 Before registering a company in India, the promoters should decide on the most flexible and viable business structure for them.
 Before commencing the registration process, the promoters should have a fair idea on their project and should have a long term plan for it.
 They can opt for a business structure which is in harmony with their project.

 The available business structures available in India for making profits are described under the below main heads:

 - Partnership Firms